 Learn to Clear Your Fear Effectively

 In this unprecedented time in our human history, we are all facing great uncertainly.
 With uncertainly, undoubtedly comes fear.
 Rationalizing fear as False Evidence Appearing Real makes sense to the mind, but does nothing to rid the painful and often agonizing sensation of it from the body.
 So how do we effectively clear our fear?
-I’ve been blessed with learning this process from a mentor of mine, and I’m honoured to share it with you at this time.
-I’ve used it, and continue to use it as I find it really works.
-I hope you will gain value from it too.
+I’ve been blessed to learn many of these practices from a mentor named Kristin Marie Sweeting, who learned techniques first hand from Dr. Gay Hendricks and has been using them herself, teaching and guiding others in energy practices for years, and I’m honoured to share them with you at this time.
+I’ve used them, and continue to use them as I find they really work.
+I hope you will gain value from them too.
 The steps don’t always happen in this exact order they are outlined below.

 Before we begin, I need for you to make a distinction between what’s actually your own fear, and what is fear that you’ve taken on from others, society, media, the collective energy, etc. Many of us are empaths and women are naturally receptive beings.
 Much of the fear you are feeling may not even be your own.
 You can release what doesn’t belong to you and send it back to wherever it came from without needing to know its source.
-There’s a simple energy practice my mentor Kristin Sweeting Morelli teaches.
-You place a bubble out a few feet in front of you and put a magnet into it.
+Here’s a simple energy practice you can try.
+Place an imaginary bubble out a few feet in front of you and put a magnet into it.
 Turn the magnet on and call out everybody else’s energy.
 You can pop the bubble, kick it over a mountain, or visualize it disintegrating into an active volcano (my favourite method.)
 Once that is complete, notice how you feel.
 Most people report feeling much lighter.